Health Insurance

 What is the Affordable Care Act?

 Legislation signed by President Obama on March 23, 2010, that made historic changes in the availability and delivery of health insurance, Medicaid and health policy nationwide.
-Commonly referred to as the health reform law, Patient Protection and Affordable Care Act (PPACA), and Obamacare.
+Commonly referred to as the health reform law, Patient Protection and Affordable Care Act (PPACA), and the Affordable Care Act.

 What changes took place?

-• There can be no cost-sharing for preventive services provided in-network.
+- There can be no cost-sharing for preventive services provided in-network as determined by the USPSTF.

-• Medical loss ratio standards limit how much of premium dollars insurers can spend on administrative expenses.
+- Medical loss ratio standards limit how much of premium dollars insurers can spend on administrative expenses/profit.

-• Individuals and families who need help affording coverage may have access to financial assistance when they shop in the new health insurance exchanges.
+- Individuals and families who need help affording coverage may have access to financial assistance when they shop in the health insurance exchange.

 Where can a person find more information about the ACA?